SteveDoyle2/NASTRAN-95/um/bulk.md

   numbers will vary depending on the number of longitudinal segments).
-Note that the first set of grid points specified (starting with G3) corresponds to the start of the first circumferential segment, which must be in the X-Y plane at é = 0 degree in the prolate spheroidal coordinate system.
+Note that the first set of grid points specified (starting with G3) corresponds to the start of the first circumferential segment, which must be in the X-Y plane at Ã© = 0 degree in the prolate spheroidal coordinate system.

 3.The number of longitudinal segments must be the same for every circumferential segment.